ARWL2016/ps-npm-build-hammarberg/README.md

 - echo text > file.js - creates new with text
 - dir - list current directory
 - dir node_modules - list a child directory
+- && - joins two commands but if the first exits, the second will not run
+- ; - joins two commands which will run whatever

 #### NPM Command Line Flags
 - -s - silent (reduces output)